 - Log in to your KnowBe4 console.

-- Click on your email address in the top-right corner of the page, and select Account Settings.
+- Select your email address in the top-right corner of the page, and select Account Settings.

 - Navigate to Account Integrations > Phish Alert.